-The Home Treatment Checklist is included below.
+The Home Treatment Checklist is included on the next page.
 Make sure to note the treatments suggested by our doctor.

-[ ] Dibenzyline: reduces painful urethral spasm and promotes ease of urination.
-Dibenzyline is given twice daily during the early phases of LUTD.
+[ ] Prazosin: reduces painful urethral spasm and promotes ease of urination.
+Prazosin is given twice daily during the early phases of LUTD.

 [ ] Cats with struvite crystals and stones are treated with low magnesium diets formulated to keep the urine acid, at a pH near 6.0.
-Hills Science Diet C/D, Purina ProPlan-UR or Royal Canin SO are maintenance diets available in canned and dry rations.
+Hills C/D Multicare, Purina UR, Royal Canin Urinary SO are maintenance diets available in canned and dry rations.
 Prescription diets are invaluable in treating and preventing struvite crystal formation.
-Obstructed males and cats with struvite stones are treated with Hills S/D, a potent acidifying diet that dissolves struvite.
-Obstructed cats are treated with S/D diet for many weeks and later switched to a maintenance prescription diet.

-[ ] Cats with calcium oxalate crystals and stones are also treated with special prescription diets.
+[ ] Cats with calcium oxalate crystals and stones can be prevented with special prescription diets.
 When you are purchasing prescription diets it is very important to identify the exact diet your cat is fed.
 As a rule, canned foods with increased water content are favored over dry foods.
 Moistening dry formulations and adding water to canned food is helpful.